Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

-\begin{lemma} Suppose a trihex has mirror symmetry and does not have 3-fold rotational symmetry.
-Then one if its three equivalent signatures is self-mirror, and the other two equivalent signatures are each other's mirror signatures.
+\begin{lemma} Suppose a $(3,6)$-fullerene has mirror symmetry and does not have 3-fold rotational symmetry.
+Then one of its three equivalent signatures is self-mirror, and the other two equivalent signatures are each other's mirror signatures.

 \end{lemma}